MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

+= 0.8.1 =
+19.02.2022:
+Refine the logic the show the info button in the top right: Only do so if all images are in WP.

 = 0.8.0 =
 03.02.2022:
 Changes for images that were added to the WP media library.
 Not relevant if you do not add your images to the WP Media Library.